CAcertOrg/cacert-infradocs/docs/systems/template.rst

 .. use this section to describe any plans for the system future.
-These are larger plans like moving to another host, abandoning the system or replacing its funtionality with something else.
+These are larger plans like moving to another host, abandoning the system or replacing its functionality with something else.

 .. * No plans